Federated Analyst Fleets — Federated Personalization for Analyst Agents¶

 TL;DR¶

-- The current sequential A2A pipeline is augmented with a concurrent interrupt channel so any agent can break in mid-task with gossip, correction, disagreement, or care.
-Inter-agent disagreement becomes its own labeled training signal.
+- The sequential A2A pipeline is augmented with a concurrent interrupt channel so any agent can break in mid-task with a correction, disagreement, or safety flag.
+Inter-agent disagreement becomes its own labeled training signal for the routing head.

 Why this design exists¶

-Kourai today has no learned routing policy and no learned specialist
+The Kourai Khryseai testbed today has no learned routing policy and no

 behavior beyond what the LLM brings.
 The orchestrator is rule-based, and

-every interaction with a player is a one-off.
-The OpenTelemetry traces
+every interaction with its human is a one-off.
+The telemetry already

-already emitted for every agent hop describe a rich (features, action,
+emitted for every agent hop describes a rich (features, action, outcome)

-outcome) tuple but are not consumed by anything other than Jaeger.
+tuple but is not consumed by anything other than a trace viewer.

 The two systems are upstream and downstream of each other.
 Joining them naively would produce a workmanlike federated routing policy.
 The interesting question, the one neither system answers in isolation, is:

-When ten distinct specialist agents collaborate with a human on the loop, some of what each agent learns belongs to the player and some belongs to the craft.
-What is the principled split, and how do you make it both formally privacy-preserving and narratively legible?
+When distinct specialist agents collaborate with an analyst on the loop, some of what each agent learns belongs to that analyst and some belongs to the craft.
+What is the principled split, and how do you make it both formally privacy-preserving and legible to the analyst?

 Position against prior art¶